ghc/ghc/docs/users_guide/glasgow_exts.rst

 Pattern synonyms
 ----------------

+.. ghc-flag:: -XPatternSynonyms

+    Allow the definition of pattern synonyms.

-Pattern synonyms are enabled by the flag ``-XPatternSynonyms``, which is required for defining them, but *not* for using them.
+Pattern synonyms are enabled by the flag :ghc-flag:`-XPatternSynonyms`, which is required for defining them, but *not* for using them.
 More information and examples of view patterns can be found on the `Wiki page <PatternSynonyms>`.